WMOB

-WMOB (1360 AM) is a radio station licensed to serve Mobile, Alabama, United States.
-The station, founded in 1961 as WLIQ, is owned by Buddy Tucker Association, Inc.
+WMOB (1360 AM) was a radio station licensed to serve Mobile, Alabama, United States.
+The station, founded in 1961 as WLIQ, was owned by Dave Minard, through licensee UM Enterprise, LLC.

-WMOB is currently silent, but previously broadcast a religious format to the Mobile metropolitan area.
+WMOB previously broadcast a religious format to the Mobile metropolitan area.
 WMOB's broadcast schedule consisted of a mix of local, brokered, and syndicated Christian ministry and inspirational programming.

 History

 The WLIQ era

 This station first signed on the air on January 25, 1961, as WLIQ, a 5,000-watt AM station owned by E. W. Jemison and Frank Conwell, a partnership doing business as Jemcon Broadcasting Company.
 The new station aired an easy listening format.
 On April 1, 1964, Jemcon Broadcasting Company, Inc., sold WLIQ to Hartzog Broadcasting, Inc., and the broadcast studios were moved to the historic Sheraton Battle House Hotel.
 The new owners transitioned the station's playlist to a middle of the road music format.

 On July 26, 1971, WLIQ was acquired from Hartzog Broadcasting, Inc., by Southland of Alabama, Inc., and moved to new studios.
 During the 1970s, the station broadcast first a top 40 format, then later a country music format.